 The spread of COVID-19 has had devastating effects on communities and industries around the world, especially restaurants.

-As restaurant sales plummeted nearly 80% in the past month because of COVID-19, restaurants pivoted operations to focus on takeout and online ordering.
-But for many, that understandably hasn’t been enough.
+As restaurant sales plummeted nearly 80% in a month because of COVID-19, restaurants pivoted operations to focus on takeout and online ordering.
+But for many, that understandably hasn’t been enough, and frustrated business owners are hoping for relief in any form, including a restaurant tax credit.

 On March 27, 2020, the US federal government passed the stimulus bill called the “Coronavirus Aid, Relief, and Economic Security Act”, or the CARES Act, with the intention of addressing the economic impact of COVID-19.
 The CARES Act includes measures for individuals and businesses that were affected by the social distancing and shelter-in-place mandates that have been enforced on a state and national level.
 It also includes certain tax credits that, if eligible, may assist your restaurant in navigating the difficult economic impact resulting from this pandemic.